Lenovo Compliance Information

 ISO and Other Certifications

-ISO 9001:2015 is an international standard that specifies the requirements for an effective Quality Management System (QMS).
+ISO 9001:2008 is an international standard that specifies the requirements for an effective Quality Management System (QMS).
 The Standard encourages a process approach and continual improvement.
-ISO 9001:2015 is embraced by organizations around the world as a proven method to ensure customer satisfaction by meeting customer requirements.
-Lenovo integrates the principles of ISO 9001:2015 within its overall management system.
-In order to verify continued conformance to ISO 9001:2015 requirements, our registrars regularly evaluate Lenovo's Quality Management System through on-site audits.
-Lenovo's ISO 9001 Certificates confirm Lenovo’s status as a certified ISO 9001:2015 organization.
+ISO 9001:2008 is embraced by organizations around the world as a proven method to ensure customer satisfaction by meeting customer requirements.
+Lenovo integrates the principles of ISO 9001:2008 within its overall management system.
+In order to verify continued conformance to ISO 9001:2008 requirements, Bureau Veritas Certification (BVC), our global registrar, regularly evaluates Lenovo’s Quality Management System through on-site audits.
+Lenovo’s ISO 9001 Corporate Certificate is issued by BVC and confirms Lenovo’s status as a certified ISO 9001:2008 organization.

-ISO 14001:2015 is a standard developed by the International Organization for Standardization.
+ISO 14001:2004 is a standard developed by the International Organization for Standardization.
 The standard specifies requirements for an Environmental Management System (EMS) which enable an organization to develop and implement an environmental policy and objectives which take into account legal requirements and other requirements to which the organization subscribes, and information about significant environmental aspects.
 It applies to those environmental aspects that the organization identifies as those which it can control and those which it can influence.
 The Standard does not itself state specific environmental performance criteria.
-Lenovo contracts with registrars to certify its global environmental management system.
+Lenovo contracts with Bureau Veritas Certification (BVC) to certify its global environmental management system.

-Lenovo's ISO 14001 Certificates represent confirmation that Lenovo established, implemented, maintains and continues to improve an environmental management system in conformance with Lenovo’s environmental policy and the ISO 14001:2015 Standard.
+Lenovo’s ISO 14001 Corporate Certificate represents BVC’s confirmation that Lenovo established, implemented, maintains and continues to improve an environmental management system in conformance with Lenovo’s environmental policy and the ISO 14001:2004 Standard.

 ISO 27001:2013 is an international standard that specifies the requirements for an Information Security Management System (ISMS).
 An ISMS is a systematic approach for establishing, implementing, operating, monitoring, reviewing, maintaining and improving an organization's information security to achieve business objectives.
 It includes people, processes and IT systems by applying a risk management process.